ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 stated session identifiers as a way to resume previously established TLS/SSL sessions.
-[Session resumption](https://blog.cloudflare.com/tls-session-resumption-full-speed-and-secure/) is important because a full handshake can be quite expensive: it has a high latency as it needs two round-trips and involves complex computations that can affect the machine load.
+[Session resumption](https://blog.cloudflare.com/tls-session-resumption-full-speed-and-secure/) is important because a full handshake can be quite expensive: it has a high latency as it needs two round-trips and involves rather expensive computations that can affect the machine load.

 **[Session IDs](https://tools.ietf.org/html/rfc5246#appendix-F.1.4)**, assigned
 by the server, are unique identifiers under which both parties store the master